yyyyorky/eth_dl_2024/README.md

 Download data from https://polybox.ethz.ch/index.php/s/cnHDWlZ9uePKhso

-Put the data at `./data` so that it looks like
+Put all the file inside the archive at `./data` so that it looks like

 ```bash
 project_root/